RemeJuan/lattr/README.md

     * FIXED - A coma seperated list of time slots, eg "01:53,03:17,05:21,06:09,08:11", 24hr time
     * RANDOM_MINUTE - A coma seperated list of "hours", eg "1,3,5,6,8"
 * INTERVAL - when type is set as INTERVAL, provide a number to denote hours between posts, eg 3.
+* CRON_SCHEDULE - Cron string to control the schedulers checking of the DB for pending posts, default: "*/5 6-18 * * *"

 ### Running locally